DaliaW/semster5-Network-Project/README.md

 A movies website created in Express &amp; EJS.

-This project was part of semster 5 network's course
+This project was part of semster 5 network's course.
+The purpose of the project was to learn the essence of the get and post requests in express, that's why styling wasn't the main focus.

 ### Features:
 - Register new user